How to Attract and Market to Generation Z Customers

 - 33% use reviews found on all social media

-Aside from considering product reviews from ordinary people, Gen Z also looks to the opinions and recommendations of social media influencers.
+Aside from considering product reviews from ordinary people, Gen Z also indirectly looks to the opinions and recommendations of social media influencers.
 Nearly half (46%) of Gen Z polled follow ten or more influencers, and 10% of respondents follow more than 50 influencer accounts.
+New innovations, anything cool and anything worth buying makes an early appearance with influencers, is the logic.

-Gen Zers are painfully aware of the cost of education, housing, and their prospects of earning a high salary.
+Gen Zers are painfully aware of the cost of education, housing, and that earning a high salary requires specialized knowledge and skills.
 They are cautious with money, wary of debt, and seek value in every purchasing decision they make.

-As marketers, you will have to take all this into consideration when you start selling to Gen Z. They are not looking for escapist indulgences and are not particularly attracted to conspicuous consumption.
+As marketers, you will have to take all this into consideration when you start selling to Gen Z. Most are not looking for escapist indulgences and are not particularly attracted to conspicuous consumption.
+However brand equity (the social value of a brand) is very important to Gen Z and they will splurge on products and services that they perceive as superior.

-As we move to a different age, Gen Z are also witnessing huge changes in the structure of traditional markets.
-They may never make large purchases like automobiles as there will be subscription services that let them pay-as-they-go.
+As we move to a different age, Gen Z are also witnessing huge changes in the structure of many different industries and traditional target markets.
+When it comes to sales, they may never make large purchases like automobiles as there will be subscription services that let them pay-as-they-go.
 They may never buy a physical book, or own a copy of film or TV series.
 They may put off home ownership until much later in life because they can’t afford to get into the market.

 Many may never commute long distances to work, or have a traditional vacation schedule.
-Some may see college and healthcare finally become affordable.
-Others will be put off by the expense of higher education and seek vocational training.
-They concerned more than any other generation about the state of the planet.
+Some may see college and healthcare become more affordable.
+Others will be put off by the expense and stigma surrounding higher education and seek vocational training or pursue entrepreneurship.
+They will be concerned more than any other generation about the state of the planet.

 These large societal changes have yet to become fully realized, so we cannot say for certain what a typical Gen Z consumer will look like in ten or twenty years.
 But they have been shaped by economic uncertainty and this will probably follow them through life.